nosairabor/avery-app/readme.md

 ## Notes

-- **Order matters**: Follow the setup steps in sequence:
-  1. Run API → 2.
-Attach script → 3.
-Test workflow
+- Follow setup steps in order: API → Apps Script → Test
-- Ensure Node.js version is compatible with the project requirements
-- Make sure `clasp` is logged into your Google account before attaching the script
+- Ensure `clasp` is logged into your Google account
-- The Google Apps Script will automatically sync data between the API and your Google Sheet
+- The Apps Script automatically syncs data between API and Google Sheets